SAMMISolutions/docs/doc_posts/_api-overview/enabling-api.md

 {% include image.html w="75" src="settings.png" alt="SAMMI API Settings" %}

 The default port SAMMI API uses is `9450`.
-While we strongly encourage you to not change it, you can change it in the `SAMMI/settings.ini` file by setting the `server_port` value under `[Settings]` section to your own desired port.
+While we strongly encourage you to not change it, you can change it in the `SAMMI/settings.ini` file by setting the `api_server_port` value under `[Settings]` section to your own desired port.

 {% include alert.html text="SAMMI API only runs locally.
 Unless you expose your localhost, you cannot make calls to the API or post webhooks if a public address is required." type="warning" %}